kevindirect/thesis-code/raw/README.md

 Note: 'trmi.json' must be in the parent (project) directory for 'get_trmi.py' to work

+XXX - gmt offset column is unneeded now, it can be dropped.

 <!-- TODO - columns.json rename 'Ave.
 Price' to 'avg' instead of 'avgPrice' -->